Barbie Fashion Designer: Release and reception

 Barbie Fashion Designer was the ninth best-selling PC game of 1996 in the United States, with 393,575 CD-ROM units sold and $14,044,994 sales revenue.
 Barbie Fashion Designer went on to sell over 500,000 copies in its first two months of release and over 600,000 within the first year of its release, outselling other popular games at the time such as Quake and Doom.
 According to PC Data, which tracked computer game sales in the United States, Fashion Designer sold 351,945 units and earned $14 million by the end of 1996.
 It was the country's sixth-best-selling computer game of that year.
 Commenting on its performance that year, a writer for Next Generation wrote that "Barbie Fashion Designer has done an excellent job at expanding the market and scored well with the female population."
 It was also the top-selling SKU for Christmas 1997.
 According to Joyce Slaton of GameSpot, "Mattel's successful innovation [was] placing Barbie Fashion Designer on toy aisles rather than in the boy-dominated software section in toy stores".

 Despite this success, the game has received criticism for using stereotypical feminine themes.
 Purple Moon founder Brenda Laurel has said the game “…perpetuated a version of femininity that was fundamentally lame”.
 However, its commercial success made it a catalyst for the girls' games movement and proved there was a market for video games designed for young girls.

 Jan Davidson of Davidson & Associates said of the game, "It's interesting how that product sold more in a shorter time than any other product in history, including the best selling games!
 And it's just a niche for girls (there aren't too many little boys playing with that title, I don't think).
 So that tells you something.
 It was an incredible hit from a sales perspective.
 It also tells us how licensed characters can sell product."
+In 2023, the game was inducted into the World Video Game Hall of Fame.